 The Office of Refugee Resettlement (ORR) in Texas and throughout the United States helps new populations integrate into American life by connecting them to critical resources.
-Upbring operates four ORR programs in Texas for children 0-17 years old who have migrated to the U.S. alone or with other minors, survivors of long and treacherous journeys they have been forced to take.
+Upbring operates four ORR programs in Texas for children 0-17 years old who have migrated to the U.S. alone or with other minors.

-Rather than being deported, children who cross the border from Central America are turned over to ORR, held in designated facilities and provided with services while locating and investigating the whereabouts of their family members can be located.
+Rather than being deported, children who cross the border alone from Central America are turned over to ORR, held in designated facilities and provided with services until their family members can be located.
 This experience alone can be scary, but the staff at Upbring shelters provide the children with around-the-clock attention, caring for their physical, emotional and spiritual well-being.

 Upbring’s Transitional Foster Care programs ensure that young children who have entered the U.S. alone have a safe, temporary home, surrounded by professional staff and/or trained and nurturing foster parents.